Here we share some Christmas gift ideas for grandparents and older people, to give you some inspiration this festive season.

 At Christmas, treat them to the gift of cosiness and show them how to keep warm in winter.
 As we age we start to feel the cold more, so a warming present will always be greatly received.
 Think about useful gifts like thermal underwear, fleece jackets, or hot water bottles.
 Or maybe, a home accessory like a luxurious couch throw or electric blanket, to keep them toasty when the temperature drops.

 Try A New Experience

-From afternoon tea to a once in a lifetime balloon ride, you’re bound to find an experience gift to suit the older person in your life.
+From afternoon tea to a once-in-a-lifetime balloon ride, you’re bound to find an experience gift to suit the older person in your life.
 Experience vouchers allow them to try new things or enjoy treats like a theatre trip or steam train journey, perfect for making new memories.
-Make sure you check for things like accessibility requirements, and age limit and weight limit before you buy.
+Make sure you check for things like accessibility requirements, age limit and weight limit before you buy.

 Sign Them Up

 If the grandparents in your family still like to get out and about, think about signing up for a charity membership to give them discounts to local attractions and historical sights.
 There will be accessible locations for wheelchair users across the seasons, and opportunities to enjoy a cup of tea and a slice of cake in on-site cafés.

 Photo albums and photo books can be an affordable yet meaningful Christmas gift option.
 Scan and upload old photographs from their childhood and yours, so you can take a trip down memory lane together.
 Reminiscing over events from the past can be a great way to chat with family members and friends who have memory problems.
 People living with dementia are often more likely to recall long-term memories than more recent occasions.
 Plus, on Christmas day it’s a great way for the generations to bond.
 Watch as the youngest members of the family ask questions about and listen to stories of days gone by.